Al-Huneidi/Alphabet_Soup_Charity/README.md

 Since reducing the epochs had a positive effect on the performance and little change to the loss and accuracy I decided to reduce neurons.
 	- I reduced the number of neurons to 80 in the first layer and 25 in the second layer.
 	- The loss and accuracy were very close to my initial numbers but the speed of compiling increased significantly so I felt like this was the number of neurons to use for my final model.
-Loss: 55.17%  Accuracy: 72.46%